 Can You Put a Refrigerator in a Hot Garage?

-As with excessive cold, high temperatures can also damage a refrigerator.
-You can keep a refrigerator in a hot garage, but only up to a certain point.
+Will a refrigerator work in a hot garage?
+As with excessive cold, hot temperatures can also damage a refrigerator.
+You can keep a refrigerator in a hot garage, but only up to a certain temperature.

 Don’t place a refrigerator where the temperatures regularly exceed 110°.
 If temperatures are too hot, the fridge ends up working too hard, which can cause the motor to burn out from overuse.